Blog Posts by Jon Bloom

 Of all the disciples, Jesus chose Judas to be treasurer of his itinerant nonprofit.
 One is tempted to offer the Lord some consulting on good stewardship.
 Donors were financially…Continue Reading

 Has Jesus Been Worth It?

 Beneath intellectual objections to Jesus’ claims are often deep-seated fears.
 Imagine a conversation between Paul and “Jonathan,” a friend from Paul’s pre-Christian days who visits him in Felix’s Caesarean prison.

 Jonathan was escorted into the dingy cell where his old friend looked up at him from a small table covered in parchments.
 The closed air smelled of mold.
 Jonathan tried not to look shocked.

 There’s Staggering Glory in Your Story

 Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created (Revelation 4:11).

 The story behind your existence is wilder than any story humans have imagined.
 Have you ever thought about it?

 Statistically speaking, you should not exist.
 How unlikely was it that your parents ever met?
-And even when they came together you were just an argument or headache or television show…Continue Reading
+And even when they came together…Continue Reading